 University of Nebraska - Lincoln

-512 N. 12th St.
+840 N. 14th St.

 Lincoln, NE 68588-0366

 Sheree Moser is a lifelong family and consumer sciences (FCS) teacher.
-She taught FCS in middle and high school for 20 years, followed by eight years in a curriculum-related leadership position in Lincoln Public Schools (LPS), and has worked at UNL since 2009.
+She taught FCS in middle and high school for 20 years, followed by eight years in a curriculum-related leadership position with Lincoln Public Schools.
+She has worked at the University of Nebraska-Lincoln since 2009.